AniruddhaN2203/pes_ripple_counter/README.md

 ## Insallation of ngspice, magic and OpenLANE

 **ngspice**
-- Download the tarball from https://sourceforge.net/projects/ngspice/files/ to a local directory, unpack it using:
+- Download the tarball from https://sourceforge.net/projects/ngspice/files/ to a local directory
 ```
 cd $HOME
 sudo apt-get install libxaw7-dev